What It Means in Practice

 The framework is sometimes misread as saying democracies are weaker negotiators because they have to ratify.
 In fact, Putnam shows the opposite can be true: a credibly small win-set (a 'tied hands' advantage) lets democratic negotiators extract concessions autocrats cannot.
 The downside is that the same constraint can produce stalemates that autocracies bypass.

 Another misconception is that Level II is only about domestic ratification.
-Putnam's framework also covers any audience the negotiator must answer to — coalition partners, governing party congresses, central bank governors, — anywhere the deal can be vetoed before it takes effect.
+Putnam's framework also covers any audience the negotiator must answer to — coalition partners, governing party congresses, central bank governors, judicial review — anywhere the deal can be vetoed before it takes effect.

 Real-World Examples